Burnes stung by Brewers' words in salary arbitration loss

 A five-year veteran, Burnes is 35-19 with a 3.21 ERA.
 He is eligible for free agency after the 2024 World Series.

-''You kind of find out your true value,'' Burnes said. ''You think you work hard for seven years in the organization, and five years with the big-league team, and you get in there and basically they value you much different than what you thought you'd contributed to the organization.
+''You kind of find out your true value,'' the right-hander said. ''You think you work hard for seven years in the organization, and five years with the big-league team, and you get in there and basically they value you much different than what you thought you'd contributed to the organization.

 ''They won it.
 But when it came down to winning or losing the hearing, it was more than that for me.''